-- History or risk of autoimmune disease, including, but not limited to, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, vascular thrombosis associated with antiphospholipid syndrome, autoimmune hemolytic anemia, Wegener's granulomatosis, Sjogren's syndrome, Bell's palsy, Guillain-Barre syndrome, multiple sclerosis, autoimmune thyroid disease, vasculitis, or glomerulonephritis
+- History or risk of autoimmune disease, including, but not limited to, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, vascular thrombosis associated with antiphospholipid syndrome, autoimmune hemolytic anemia, Wegener's granulomatosis, Sjogren's syndrome, Bell's palsy, Guillain-Barre syndrome, multiple sclerosis, vasculitis, or glomerulonephritis

 - Patients with a history of autoimmune hypothyroidism on a stable dose of thyroid replacement hormone may be eligible

 - Patients with controlled type 1 diabetes mellitus on a stable insulin regimen may be eligible

 - Patients with eczema, psoriasis, lichen simplex chronicus of vitiligo with dermatologic manifestations only (e.g., patients with psoriatic arthritis would be excluded) are permitted provided that they meet the following conditions:

 - Patients with psoriasis must have a baseline ophthalmologic exam to rule out ocular manifestations

 - Rash must cover less than 10% of body surface area (BSA)